 Although cats are eager to try human treats, most of them provide zero nutritional value and can be unhealthy.

 Peanut butter is a non-toxic food for cats.
-However, because it does not add health benefits to your cat’s diet and presents possible health risks, it should be given in moderation.
+However, because it does not add health benefits to your cat’s diet and presents possible health risks, it should only be given in moderation.
 Since peanut butter is also high in calories and fats, long-term health problems, such as diabetes, are risk factors.

 There are plenty of healthy options pet owners can offer their feline friends as treats.
-If you do give peanut butter to your cat, and notice any symptoms, make sure to seek veterinary care immediately.
+If you do give peanut butter to your cat and notice any symptoms, make sure to seek veterinary care immediately.